Local Housing Statistics

 Data source: Data on the experience of crowding and the rate of individual home ownership is provided by Stats NZ.

-These metrics consider costs of home ownership within a selected area, focussing on the costs to enter home ownership.
+These metrics consider costs of home ownership within a selected area.
 It considers three separate measures that each provide some indication as to how the affordability of home ownership may have changed over time in the selected area.
-It does this by modelling a median household income rate and comparing this income against a variety of the costs associated with home ownership – the price associated with the cost of a home (through sale prices), the deposit that would be needed for that home and the ongoing cost of servicing a mortgage.

 Home ownership affordability metrics in Local Housing Statistics include:

-• the ratio of median sale price to the median income in the selected area since 2001.
-This metric models a median disposable income and then sees how many of those incomes would be required to pay for the median property sales price to provide an indication as to whether this ratio is growing or getting smaller.
+- the median-median ratio in the selected area since 2001.
+This metric uses a modelled median annual disposable household income compared to the median property sales price to provide an indication as to whether this ratio is growing or getting smaller.

-• how deposit affordability has changed in the selected area over time.
-This metric considers the deposit needed (defined as 20% of the median sales price) against the median disposable income of the household and how this index has changed over time.
-Factors that impact deposit affordability include house sale prices and household disposable income.
+- how deposit affordability has changed in the selected area over time.
+This metric compares the rate change of the House Price Index to the rate of change of the median annual disposable household income over time.
 Visibility over how the affordability of a deposit is changing can help outline what challenges households may be facing regarding the entry into home ownership.
+This metric shows how affordability is improving or worsening in an area but not how affordable an area is at a point in time.

-• how mortgage serviceability has changed in the selected area over the previous year.
-This metric considers the ongoing cost of a mortgage and compares changes in the purchasing power of mortgage interest payments for new home loans with the growth in median household disposable (after tax) income.
-Factors that impact mortgage serviceability include mortgage interest rate, house sale prices and household disposable income.
+- how mortgage serviceability has changed in the selected area over the previous year.
+This metric compares the rate of change in the house purchasing power – that is the effect of mortgage interest rates interacting with house prices – to the rate of change in the median annual disposable household income over time.
 Visibility over how the serviceability of a mortgage is changing can help outline what challenges households may face, not only when they enter home ownership and need to service a mortgage, but some of the pressure households may already be facing if they are currently servicing a mortgage.
+This metric shows how affordability is improving or worsening in an area but not how affordable an area is at a point in time.

 These metrics focus on the number of residential building consents within a selected area, showing both the number of new dwellings consented, and this number as a rate per 10,000 population.
 The metrics summarise information for building consents issued within the area across the previous year, excluding consents below $5,000.

-Building consents data reflect an intention to build and can be an important indicator of the new housing activity in an area and more generally, some confidence in the local economy.
+Building consents reflect an intention to build and can be an important indicator of the new housing activity in an area and confidence in the local economy more generally.

-Building consents metrics in Local Housing Statistics include:
+Building consents related data in Local Housing Statistics include:

 For more context about building consent data please refer to Stats NZ information(external link)